MissCrispenCakes/On-body-haptics/README.md

 => need to add/update i^2c + wifi

 ALREADY UPLOADED: code for arduinos on body with 5 buzzers and raspberry pi running nodejs server to handle incoming osc to the onbody arduinos
+=> this is very simple example with pre-coded sensations .. there is much that can change/customize

+/// wanted to give a large variety of code to tinker with => bluetooth
+=> spawn executable files
+=> server-client setup
+=> send messages
+=> regEx
+=> arduino sample code
+=> PCB layout etc
+=> more to come!

 CODE provided is a very simple example using pre-programmed buzzer patterns that can be adapted as you see fit.